In This Article

 - Set the infuser to your desired preferences and allow the infusion to occur.

-- Strain the oil or butter through the cheesecloth, transferring the filtered oil or butter into a storage container.
+- Strain the oil or butter through the cheesecloth, transferring the filtered product into a storage container.

 Notes: